-Signature elaboration The elaboration of signatures (Figure 10) is really very straightforward.
-The only significant difference between a syntactic module-language signature and its semantic interpretation is that, in the latter, all the abstract types declared in the signature are collected together, hoisted out, and bound existentially at the outermost level of the signature.
+Signature elaboration The elaboration of signatures (Figure 11) is not difficult.
+The only significant difference between a syntactic module-language signature and its semantic interpretation is that, in the latter, all the abstract types declared in the signature are collected together, hoisted out (notably, in rule D-MOD), and bound existentially at the outermost level of the signature.